“Christ, what’s wrong with you!” Claire yelled, “And what the hell was that?!”

 “I don’t know what game you’re playing but he’s my mate.
 You’ll do well to stay away.”
 The girl then had the audacity to look her from head to toe and fix her face as though she was disgusted.
 “I don’t know what he even sees in you.”

 Marissa yanked her hand away from the girl but didn’t retreat like she previously planned.
 “Enough for him to lose interest in your scrawny ass; that’s probably why he keeps coming back to me.”
 She snapped.
 “You should take this up with your mate instead of me.”
 Why the hell was she calling him her ‘mate’ anyways?
 “Obviously you’ve left his leash a little too loose if he’s wondering about every vag–”

 Okay, she had to admit she was asking for it, but she hadn’t expected the girl to go full banshee on her.
-She hissed–like a full-blown feline–at Marissa before delivering a hard slap to her face.
+She hissed–like a fucking cat–at Marissa before delivering a hard slap to her face.

 Marissa retaliated and like a classic, stereotypical girl, she grabbed a fist full of the girl’s hair.
 The girl did the same and they wobbled around like two deer stuck together by the antlers while spitting curses at each other.
 Marissa only gained the upper hand when she managed to slam the girl’s back into the van.
 She kneed her in the face while still trying to free her hair from the girl’s grasp.

 The two of them were oblivious to the crowd that had long formed around them, recording and taking pictures of the sight.
 Some were laughing, others were chanting.
 Had she not mentally reprimanded Kale and Jamoy for this same thing?